Distinction in Research and Creative Work

 Eligibility extends widely to include a variety of research, design, and other creative projects, including projects completed in part or entirely at other institutions or with community partners.
-Applicants must be in good academic standing and have a cumulative GPA of at least 3.30 in courses completed at Rice.
+Applicants must be in good academic standing.
 The award will be granted only to projects that produce a concrete outcome--e.g. an essay, invention, design, musical composition--and demonstrate commitment and/or achievement above and beyond the norm.
 Students who complete senior theses, senior design projects or other required senior capstone projects are eligible—but do not qualify automatically--for consideration for this university distinction.
 Students must apply to be considered for the award, and the application must be supported by a letter from a faculty member (or Center director).

 Department/Programs Submission Guidelines

 - Students apply to be considered for the award by their major department or a department or program most closely associated with the subject matter of their projet.

 - Undergraduate degree programs and departments are responsible for judging applications and determining those that merit the distinction award.